+Figure 19: relationship between the interferer transmitter power and the electric field strength at the victim receiver

-19Summary of the studies
+Summary of the studies

 Two studies described in ANNEX 5: have presented the simulation results in terms of separation distance between two unsynchronised Macro-cellular networks.
-The simulation results are summarised in Table 5 .
+The simulation results are summarised in Table 5.